-There are many browser add-ons that claim that they improve the user privacy.
-However, not all of them are really doing so or doing it in the correct way.
-We list here most popular browser add-ons that are recommended and offered by authentic sources.
+There are many browser add-ons that claim that they improve user privacy.
+However, not all are really doing so, or are operating in an effective or appropriate way.
+Below is a list of the most popular browser add-ons recommended and offered by authentic sources.

-- uBlock Origin (Firefox/Chrome) is an efficient wide-spectrum Ads blocker that is not memory consumer but supports so many Ads filters than other popular blockers.
+- uBlock Origin (Firefox/Chrome) is an efficient wide-spectrum advert blocker that is not memory intensive but supports more advert filters than other popular blockers.
 It is completely open source, has no monetization strategy, and does not allow so-called “acceptable ads” like AdBlock Plus.

 - Self-Destructing Cookies (Firefox) automatically removes cookies when they are no longer used by open browser tabs.

-- Click&Clean (Firefox/Chrome) deletes browsing and download history, temporary files and cache, remove cookies including Flash LSO.
+- Click&Clean (Firefox/Chrome) deletes the browsing and download history, temporary files and cache, and removes cookies, including Flash Local shared objects (LSO).

 - Privacy Badger (Firefox/Chrome) stops advertisers and other third-party trackers from secretly tracking the user.
 If an advertiser seems to be tracking the user across multiple websites without his/her permission, Privacy Badger automatically blocks that advertiser from loading any more content in the browser.

-- HTTPS Everywhere (Firefox/Chrome): encrypts the user communications with many major websites, making the browsing more secure.
+- HTTPS Everywhere (Firefox/Chrome): encrypts user communications with many major websites, making browsing more secure.
 This add-on is a collaboration between The Tor Project and the Electronic Frontier Foundation (EFF).

 - Decentraleyes (Firefox/Chrome): It emulates Content Delivery Networks (CDNs) locally by intercepting requests, finding the required resource and injecting it into the environment.
 This all happens instantaneously, automatically, and no prior configuration is required.